tim-mcdonnell/ncaa-prediction-model/docs/data/collection/espn-api-integration.md

 4. **Respect ESPN resources**: Add reasonable delays between requests (e.g., 1-2 seconds)
 5. **Data normalization**: Standardize responses as they might vary across years
 6. **Selective storage**: Only store relevant fields to minimize storage requirements
+7. **Conference data**: Use the `/groups` endpoint for conference information rather than trying to find a dedicated conferences endpoint
+8. **Team details**: Consider combining team information from both the team endpoint and the team roster endpoint
+9. **Statistics collection**: Utilize the v3 statistics endpoint for comprehensive team statistics data

 ## Additional Resources